Teaching

 About me

-I received a BEng in Metallurgy and Materials Science from Nottingham University in 1987 and a DPhil in Materials from Oxford University in 1991.
+I received a BEng in Metallurgy and Materials Science from Nottingham University and then a DPhil in Materials from Oxford University.
 After holding a Royal Society University Research Fellowship and then Lectureship in the Department of Materials, Oxford University, I became Vesuvius Professor of Materials in 2004, when I joined St Catz.
-I am a Chartered Engineer (CEng), a Fellow of the Institute of Materials, Minerals and Mining (FIMMM) and I was elected to the Royal Academy of Engineering in 2010 (FREng).
+I am a Chartered Engineer, a Fellow of the Institute of Materials, Minerals and Mining, and I was elected to the Royal Academy of Engineering in 2010.

 I was one of the founding academics of the Begbroke Science Park at Oxford University, now a major regional and international hub for innovation and close industry-university collaboration.
-I am currently the Pro-Vice-Chancellor for Research, and a non-executive director of Oxford University Innovation.
+I am currently the Pro-Vice-Chancellor for Research in the University, and a non-executive director of Oxford University Innovation.

 Research

 My research takes place at the interface between advanced materials and manufacturing.
-Particular applications include electrodes for energy storage and advanced metallics for power generation.
-Many of my research projects are concerned with solidification behaviour in complex alloys, and/or the use of liquid metal, ceramic or polymer droplet and powder sprays to create unusual materials.
+Current projects include smart electrodes for better batteries and advanced metallics for low carbon power generation including fusion.
+Many of my research projects are concerned with the way the structure of materials develops during manufacture, and how structure can be optimised and controlled to improve performance.
 My group works closely with industry and has many specialised synthesis and fabrication facilities, most of which are based at Oxford University’s Begbroke Science Park.

 Graduate Supervision

-My research group typically contains eight doctoral students under my supervision, and in total, 26 doctoral and 15 masters’ students have graduated from the group.
+The research group typically contains ten doctoral students under my supervision, and in total thirty-seven doctoral students have graduated from the group.

 Departmental webpage